 Tip #6: Consider spending time with a financial professional

-According to Voya research,1 those who spend time with a financial professional are saving more than their peers who do not, with greater investment knowledge and confidence in their ability to enjoy retirement.
+Research3 suggests that those who use a financial advisor are more likely to currently feel financially secure (90% vs. 60%), and feel their retirement/financial plan is designed to endure market cycles (75% vs. 29%), than their peers who do not use an advisor.
 If you have never received help from a financial professional before, this is something to consider pursuing.

 Many things require planning – purchasing a new car, choosing a vacation destination, studying for the bar exam.
 So should retirement.
 As a law professional, time can be of the essence.
 And while the short-term benefit of working on billable hours now may seem greater than the longer-term benefits of saving for retirement, remember what you learned.
 The effort you put into planning your retirement today can positively impact your ability to live comfortably in retirement … even though your hyperbolic-discounting-mind is telling you otherwise.

 1 Retirement Plan Coverage by Firm Size: An Update, by Irena Dushi, Howard M. Iams, and Jules Lichtenstein, Social Security Bulletin, Vol. 75, No. 2, 2015

 2 The Lawyer Statistical Report, American Bar Foundation, 2012 Edition

 3 2018 Planning & Progress Study, Advisors: Key to Financial Clarity, Northwestern Mutual

 ABA Retirement Funds email@example.com

 About the ABA Retirement Funds